canbula/ieee754/README.md

 ### Simplest Example

 The simplest example is to use the desired precision IEEE-754 representation of a floating point number.
 You can import the desired precision from ieee754 and use it like this.
-The available precisions are half, single, double, quadruple and octuple.
+The available precisions are `half`, `single`, `double`, `quadruple` and `octuple`.
 ```Python
 from ieee754 import double